Rabies in Animals: Symptoms, Transmission, Prevention and Control

 History of Rabies: From Myths to Modern Medicine

-Clinical Signs and Symptoms in Animals: The Zombie Effect
+Clinical Signs and Symptoms in Animals

 • Frothing at the mouth: Due to excess saliva and difficulty swallowing.

-• Hydrophobia: A classic sign, animals show an irrational fear of water.
+• Hydrophobia: Irrational fear of water.

 Pathogenesis: Rabies Goes on the Hunt